piizei/azure-communications-serivice-email-templates-spring-boot/README.md

 * Configure Azure Communications Service connection-string into application.properties

-The system expects tempaltes to be on the resources folder.
+The system expects templates to be on the resources folder.

 Example request to invoke it (POST http://localhost:8080/email/send):
 ```json